Faster Interpolation Algorithms for Sparse Multivariate Polynomials Given by Straight-Line Programs\: Deterministic multivariate polynomial interpolation

 \end{description}

-By Theorem \ref{lm-21} and Lemma \ref{lm-5}, at least half of terms of $f$ are in $M^f_{D,p_{j_0}}$.
-In $\mathbf{e}$ of Step 5, Theorem \ref{lm-2} is used to select the elements of $M_f$ from $M^f_{D,p_{j_0}}$.
+\begin{theorem} Algorithm \ref{alg-mi2} finds $f$ using $O^\thicksim(Ln^2T^2\log^2 D+LnT\log^3 D)$ ring operations in $\RB$ and similar bit operations. \end{theorem} \proof The algorithm is quite similar to the univariate interpolation Algorithm \ref{alg-2}.
+So, we will only give the sketch of the proof and give detailed proof only for those steps and are essentially different from that in Algorithm \ref{alg-2}.
+By Theorem \ref{lm-21} and Lemma \ref{lm-5}, at least half of terms of $f-h$ are in $M^{f-h}_{D,p_{j_0}}$ obtained in Step 5.6.
+In Step 5.7, Theorem \ref{lm-2} is used to select the elements of $M_{f-h}$ from $M^{f-h}_{D,p_{j_0}}$.
+So at least half of the terms of $f-h$ will be found in each loop of Step 5.
 Then the correctness of the algorithm is proved.